gp-maroc-ma/gp-maroc/content/english/_index.md

 about:
   enable : true
   subtitle : "About Us"
-  title : "We Are Dynamic Team and Business Agency" content : "Excepteur sint occaecat cupidatat non proident sunt iculpa qui officia deserunt mollit anim est. laborum sed perspiciatis unde omnis natus error sit voluptatem accusantium." bg_image : "images/backgrounds/about-us-bg.png" bg_image_webp : "images/backgrounds/about-us-bg.webp" image_webp : "images/about/about-us.webp" image : "images/about/about-us.png"
+  title : "We Are Dynamic Team and Solar Panels Business" content : "GPM Holding is a pioneering venture at the forefront of sustainable energy solutions.
+Specializing in the production and installation of solar panels, we are committed to revolutionizing the renewable energy sector in Africa. <br><br>Our focus extends beyond manufacturing to the development of PV plants, with one successful project already   operational and several others in the development phase progressing steadily.
+These projects showcase our dedication   to empowering communities with clean energy solutions. <br><br>In tandem with our manufacturing and project development   endeavors, our service company delivers tailored solutions to meet the needs of both our valued clients and our own internal operations.
+From installation and maintenance to technical assistance, the services GPM provides ensure seamless functionality and unmatched customer satisfaction. <br><br>With a mission to harness the power of the sun for a brighter tomorrow, GreenPower Morocco is shaping the future of energy production while aligning itself with the Kingdom’s renewable energy goals." bg_image : "images/backgrounds/about-us-bg.jpg" bg_image_webp : "images/backgrounds/about-us-bg.jpg" image_webp : "images/about/about-us.jpg" image : "images/about/about-us.jpg"
   button:
     enable : true;
     label : "more service"